ukri-excalibur/excalibur-tests/README.md

       # load a compiler - NB: not shown in ReFrame docs but essential!
       cd reframe
       ./test_reframe.py -v

+  (This will skip tests but should not fail any.)

 - For a new system, add it to the reframe configuration file `reframe_config.py`.